Why Cachee How It Works

 More Players Per Server.
 Higher Tick Rates.
 Lower Infrastructure.

-With 52% tick budget headroom, double player density or double tick rate
+With 61% tick budget headroom, triple player density or double tick rate

 Tick budget headroom